CRREL/GRiD-API/endpoints.md

   send\_email           *Optional*.
 Whether or not to notify user via email upon completion.
 Default: False.

   generate\_dem         *Optional*.
-Whether or not to generate a DEM from the export.
+Whether or not to generate a DEM from the pointcloud.
 Default: False.

   cell\_spacing         *Optional*.
 Used together with ``generate_dem``.
 Default: 1.0.